BBowdon00/RateMyProfessor/README.md

 - Python3 - Codebase
 - PowerShell - Initial Testing

+## The Code <a name "code"></a>
+What follows is an explanation of my programming choices and how the program works.

 ## ✍️ Authors <a name = "authors"></a>
 - [Benjamin Bowdon](https://github.com/BBowdon) - Idea & Initial work